“Maria, by Callas”

 <written in November 2018>

-Over forty years after her death, the Maria Callas industry keeps growing.
+Over forty years after her death in 1977, the Maria Callas industry keeps growing.
 To those of us who became obsessed with her art - chiefly on record - before her death, this is gratifying but also at times frustrating: we’re seeing Callas reinvented and sometimes distorted, though we have to admit she began the distortion herself.
 I suppose I will see the new “Callas in Concert” hologram film if it comes my way; the excerpt on line, showing “Callas” singing the Card Scene from “Carmen” in concert - as she never did, but using her deeply flawed 1964 studio recording - is bizarre https://basehologram.com/productions/maria-callas .

 But the new Tom Wolf documentary of her, “Maria by Callas: In Her Own Words,” is something else.
 Even though I have multiple reservations about it, I recommend it to everyone for what it says about the conflict between a woman’s private life and her public career.
 It has fabulous footage, plenty of it previously unknown, much of it very skilfully coloured from black-and-white film.
 It emphasises Callas the woman, who repeatedly says she wishes she had had children rather than a career - but also that she recognises her career has been a privilege and that music is an art she has always served.
 It uses rare/unknown letters (I hope more of these now get published), and all kinds of home-made films.
 I find it utterly compelling and fascinating.
 At times, it’s so dense with information that I need to see it again.

 “Maria by Callas” is, nevertheless, more partial and less complete than the impression it gives.
-There’s very little of her singing the pre-1850 repertory by Rossini, Bellini, Donizetti that she repeatedly said she loved most (but which became increasingly hard for her after 1959, as, living with Onassis, she began to stop practising every day and as her voice began to vanish), whereas there are many clips of her singing post-1890 music by Puccini and other post-Verdi Italian composers she actually didn’t much like.
+It includes very little of her singing the pre-1850 repertory by Rossini, Bellini, Donizetti that she repeatedly said she loved most (but which became increasingly hard for her to execute after 1959, once she, living with Onassis, began to stop practising every day and as her voice began to vanish), whereas there are many clips of her singing post-1890 music by Puccini and other post-Verdi Italian composers she actually didn’t much like.
 (The well-known footage of her singing the Mad Scene of “Il Pirata” in concert https://m.youtube.com/watch?v=dYlaeeJrf7Q is not included here.
 No account of Callas can be complete without at least one Mad Scene ).
 There is nothing about her weight-loss (she remarked that you need a visible jawline to sing Medea, a role she acquired months after she began to lose weight), too little about her 1951-58 peak years, nothing about the masterclasses she gave at Juilliard.
 There’s lots about her long affair with Aristotle Onassis (which began in 1959).
 This is a film that stresses her rivalry with Jackie Kennedy Onassis (whom he married in 1968) but doesn’t mention her famous rivalry with the diva Renata Tebaldi.

 It is too seldom realised that Callas was ferociously, thrillingly, dangerously, ambitious.
 She took the world of Italian opera by storm in 1949 when, already singing Wagner’s Brünnhilde (“Die Walküre”), she then sang Bellini’s Elvira (“I Puritani”), one of the most celebrated coloratura roles, in the same week.
 (Imagine Martha Graham dancing “Divertimento no 15”.)
 She recorded the “Puritani” mad scene that year: its evidence of both her coloratura skill and her immensely eloquent musicianship astounded everybody.
-This kind of stylistic diversity was part of her very being: in concerts she would combine Verdi’s Lady Macbeth with Donizetti’s Lucia di Lammermoor.
-Between 1951 and 1956, up and down the opera houses of Italy, she competed with Tebaldi in repertory such as Violetta, Aida, Maddalena, Tosca - Tebaldi’s central roles - and tackled other Tebaldi roles on record (Mimì, Butterfly), while tackling any number of roles far beyond Tebaldi’s range.
+This kind of stylistic diversity was part of her very being: in concerts, she would combine Verdi’s Lady Macbeth with Donizetti’s Lucia di Lammermoor.
+Between 1951 and 1956, up and down the opera houses of Italy, she competed with Tebaldi in repertory such as Violetta, Aida, Maddalena, Tosca - Tebaldi’s central roles - and tackled other Tebaldi roles on record (Mimì, Butterfly), while performing any number of roles far beyond Tebaldi’s range.
 Tebaldi became the soprano of the Decca/ London label; Callas of the HMV/ Angel one.
 In 1954, she recorded her first two LP recitals: one was all-Puccini - not her favourite composer, but prime Tebaldi terrain - and included the arias sung in “Turandot” both by Liù (a Tebaldi role) and Turandot’s own “In questa reggia” (precisely the kind of role Tebaldi could never tackle); the other was a “Lyric-Coloratura” album with other Tebaldi repertory on one side (“Mefistofele”, “Andrea Chenier”, “La Wally” “Adriana Lecouvreur”) and high coloratura roles on the other (none of which Tebaldi could consider).
-Nobody forced her to give the 1956 autobiographical interview in which she said that, until her “dear friend” Renata Tebaldi acquired a repertory from Lucia to Medea, to compare the two was like “comparing champagne to cognac - no, champagne to coca-cola”: and she made a number of other bitch-diva remarks about other singers over the years.
+Nobody forced her to give the 1956 autobiographical interview in which she said that, until her “dear friend” Renata Tebaldi acquired a repertory from Lucia to Medea, to compare the two was like “comparing champagne to cognac - no, champagne to coca-cola”.
+And she made a number of other bitch-diva remarks about other singers over the years.
 She always needed to be the best and to show herself to be the best: in a famous 1959 TV conversation with Thomas Beecham and Edward Murrow, she and Beecham agreed that one must only tackle music where one knew would surpass all others.
 (Actually it’s very possible still to prefer Tebaldi’s Puccini recordings to Callas’s.
 It’s also possible to hear that the two had, stylistically, much more in common that their supposed rivalry encourages us to notice.)

 True, that’s only one side of Callas: this film makes clear that she would call it her “Callas” side.
 Her “Maria” side was, she says in a brilliant 1970 TV interview with David Frost extensively quoted here, the woman who loved, trusted, and suffered.
 It’s fascinating how she needs to say publicly that she thinks a woman’s first duty and chief fulfilment comes from being a wife and mother: she who never had children, speaking in her late forties.
 But actually this Maria side was also often a superb colleague and a consummate professional.
 She rehearsed harder than anyone else; and - both live and in the studio - she was often an ideal duet singer, absolutely giving and taking with such co-singers as Tito Gobbi, Cesare Valletti, Ebe Stignani, Giulietta Simionato, and Jon Vickers, truly listening as well as delivering.

 Callas’s voice came with flaws, which she addressed until 1958 with fierce discipline.
 It was hard for her to sustain long notes with perfect steadiness, and her top notes were often problematic (top C even more than the two notes immediately above it).
 Discipline brought her to the top; the voice grew steadily more responsive, phenomenal in its range of colour and stylistic versatility.
 Her coloratura, still breathtaking in many recordings and often at its best in live performance, was underpinned by an unparalleled grasp of legato - of the cantilena principle that underlies bel canto - and by an uncanny ability to search a score and reveal the point of apparently tiny dynamic markings.
 Still, she forced herself in 1953-1954 to lose a vast amount of weight.
 To some extent, her voice was never the same - it lost both its very highest and lowest notes, and lost a good deal of its sheer size and heft.
-But she knew how take this smaller voice even more responsive to her demands: it’s possible to find some of her technical achievements (Amina in the 1955 Bernstein-Visconti La Scala “La Sonnambula”) even more brilliant.
+But she knew how to make this smaller voice even more responsive to her demands: it’s possible to find some of her technical achievements (Amina in the 1955 Bernstein-Visconti La Scala “La Sonnambula”) even more brilliant.

 It’s hard to say whether it was Callas or Maria whose collaborations with Luchino Visconti and Franco Zeffirelli transformed opera to new levels of high drama.
 Her work with Walter Legge in the recording studio revolutionised opera on LP.
 She worked with the conductors Tullio Serafin, Vittorio Gui, Victor de Sabata, Leonard Bernstein, Herbert von Karajan, Carlo Maria Giulini, Dmitri Mitropoulos, Georges Prêtre, to superlative effect.
 But she certainly needed to keep showing that she was the prima donna assoluta.
 When she moved to Paris after her 1959 separation from her husband, she, the known queen of Italian opera, in 1960 threw down the gauntlet to the world by recording an all-French LP, in which she sang music ranging from high coloratura (the Polonaise from Ambroise Thomas’s “Mignon”) to dramatic contralto/mezzo (Gluck’s Orphée, and Dalila’s arias from Saint-Saëns’s “Samson et Dalila”); few had ever heard her sing French before.
 In 1964, she recorded three LPs to show again her unparalleled versatility - one of Rossini and Donizetti (her home composers), one of Verdi (in which she tackled several arias new to her), and one of Mozart, Beethoven, and Weber, all in arias for which she was not known.
-Yet some of these recordings are sad, as if her inner light has gone out.
+Yet some of these 1964 recordings are sad, as if her inner light has gone out.
 And all these 1960s recordings needed far more time to make than before, with multiple takes and careful editing: up to 1957, she had been able to record recitals and complete operas remarkably fast.

 “Maria by Callas” shows that her very cultivated diva personality is quite an act, a façade - but a façade for what?
 The film suggests she is always telling the truth to the camera or journalists, which at times she surely knows she isn’t.
 Callas in the years 1956-1958, before Onassis entered her life, had a quick series of career scandals that may have been deliberate.
 She would not appear at the New York Met until it broke its pay ceiling for her, in 1956.
 When La Scala was presenting the Visconti “Sonnambula” at the Edinburgh Festival, in 1957, and announced an extra performance at short notice, she was entitled not to sing (the young Renata Scotto stood in), claiming her voice could not cope with more, but she didn’t need instead to go to a prestigious party in Venice that night, which she did.
 In September that year, she failed to turn up on time for rehearsals in San Francisco, where she was due to make her debut (in the title role of “Lucia di Lammermoor”); impresario Kurt Adler fired her and began to encourage a lockout whereby other American opera houses would stop employing her.
 In 1958, before her third year at the Met, she and general manager Rudolf Bing grew confrontational, until he fired (“severed”) her.
-It’s said that she observed “A prima donna needs seven triumphs and seven scandals”: one can believe she meant it.
+It’s said that she observed “A prima donna needs seven triumphs and seven scandals”.
+One can believe she meant it.

 The live recordings of her La Scala performances - she was its assoluta from 1951 to 1958 - show that she was often riding a tiger.
 In an inspired 1955 “Norma”, she hits a questionable high note, whereupon you hear the whole house audibly react with intakes of breath; she holds the note, rides the storm, and brings the audience around to her side, building in courage as she does.
 On the day Rudolf Bing fired her from the Met, she replied stingingly in a press conference and then that very night sang one of her most taxing roles, Cherubini’s Medea, in acid, blazing form: there’s no question that the vengeance she takes on Jason is directed at Bing.
 Even relatively late in her career (1964), she recorded an electrifyingly passionate account of Aida’s “Ritorna vincitor!”
 It seems that she taped it in one take - out of sheer annoyance.
 During a break at an HMV recording session, the engineers played the “Ritorna vincitor!” that Régine Crespin had recorded the previous day for a Verdi recital; Callas, infuriated by how sleepy Crespin’s performance was, exclaimed that Maestro Serafin had remarked that Aida should begin this as if “shot from a cannon”; “Come on, maestro, let’s record it,” she told Nicola Rescigno.
 Out they went and delivered it there and then.